 As a midwife with MSF your experience in both complicated and normal deliveries will be essential.

-From visiting expectant mums deep in the jungle to carry out ante-natal checks, to training birth attendants in busy maternity departments in big hospital settings, MSF midwives are a vital part of most project teams.
+From visiting expectant mothers to carrying out ante-natal checks, to training birth attendants in busy maternity departments in big hospital settings, MSF midwives are a vital part of most project teams.

 Midwives are based in the projects where we work, and often work both in health centres and do some outreach work in the community.

 No matter what the context- whether working in natural disasters, conflicts or poverty affected communities - babies will continue to be born and midwives will always be needed.

 It's a challenging and rewarding role and you will be responsible for some or all of the following:

 - Pre and post-delivery care

 - Setting up maternity departments in new health centres/hospitals

 - Working with community birth attendants to ensure safe community birthing practices